cesanta/mongoose-os-docs/mdash/notifications.md

 ws.on('message', msg => console.log('Got message:', msg.toString()));
 ```

+To see your mDash API tokens, login to mDash and click on "Keys" tab.

 ## How to send a notification from your device

 The API is documented at [mDash API](/docs/mos/api/cloud/dash.md).